PWRFLcreative/Lightwork/README.md

 **Libraries:**
 **PixelPusher, OpenCV, ControlP5**

-All available from the 'Sketch > Import Library > Add Library' dialog in the Processing IDE.
+All available from the `Sketch > Import Library > Add Library` dialog in the Processing IDE.

 **Software**